ArjTheProgrammer/documentation/personal-projects/01-nilai.md

 - *As a user, I want to receive a relatable quote daily, so that I can better cope with challenges and stay motivated and mindful during times aspiration and success.*
 - *As a user, I want to have my journal entries summarized, so that I can better understand the themes I wrote about in past entries and reflect on my attitudes toward them.*
 - *As a user, I want to have data insights about my emotions, so that I can be more mindful and aware of my emotional patterns.
 Awareness is the keystone of emotional intelligence.*

+---

+## Copyright

+© 2025 Jose Neil Silagan Jr. All rights reserved.

+This project is protected by copyright law.
+No part of this software, documentation, or related materials may be reproduced, distributed, transmitted, or used without explicit written permission from the author.

+**For inquiries, please contact me through GitHub.**